Sherlemious/IGCSE-CS-PC-Transpiler/README.md

 ## Note
-This Program is usage-ready with just a couple additional features under development.
+This program is usage-ready with just a couple additional features under development.
 For any suggestions or bug reports, please submit an issue on GitHub.

 If you liked it, please don't forget to star this repository.
 Thanks!